haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 13 (+1) Senses passive Perception 14
  Skills Perception +4
 Languages Giant Eagle, understands Common and
-   Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 375

 Actions
 Bite.
 Melee Weapon Attack: +1 to hit, reach 5 ft., one target.
 Hit: 2 (1d6 − 1) slashing damage.